NurielX01/smart_home/README.md

 6. Wait until a test GUI apears - this means the server is now running.
 7. On the second terminal, write the following command "make clean check".
 8. Wait until you see the program output on the terminal.
-9. Output should include:
+9. Output should include:<br />
   a.
-Terminal-1: prints called by the main thread which accepts the connection request from both agents (sensor, sprinkler) and the event published by the sensor.
+Terminal-1: prints called by main thread which accepts the connection requests from agents(sensor, sprinkler) and receive event &nbsp;&nbsp;&nbsp;&nbsp;published by the sensor.<br />
   b.
-Terminal-1: More prints called by the thread executing the event routing to the the sprinkler.
+Terminal-1: More prints called by the thread executing the event routing to the the sprinkler.<br />
   c.
 Terminal-2: The event details and data load received at the agent representing the sprinkler.